nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Disallowed examples:
 * `deletetag 2 t/classmate t/neighbour` will not succeed as it tries to delete 2 tags at once.

+### Undo a command : `undo`

+Undoes the previous command and reverts CampusConnect.

+Format: `undo`

+* Reverts the state of CampusConnect to the one before the most recent command, if any.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.